I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 E. Routing of Hicks AC Remand Orders

-The Special Review Cadre (SRC) in the Office of Hearings Operations (OHO) will be handling all AC remand orders for cases requiring additional administrative actions under AR 19-1(6).
-When closing out a case in ARPS, DCA staff will need to ensure that the remand is routed to the SRC in OHO and not the Huntington, West Virginia Hearing Office or the originating hearing office.
+The Special Review Cadre (SRC) (5ZU) in the Office of Hearings Operations (OHO) has been assigned to process all AC remand orders for cases requiring additional administrative actions under AR 19-1(6).
+When closing out a case in ARPS, DCA staff will need to ensure that the remand is routed to the SRC in OHO and not the Huntington, West Virginia hearing office (HO) or the originating HO.

-DCA staff will update the hearing office code under “Final Routing Information” to 5ZU for both Title 2 Routing and/or Title 16 Routing, as applicable, when closing the case in ARPS.
-For paper cases, DCA will mail the claims file to the following address:
+DCA staff will update the HO code under “Final Routing Information” to 5ZU for both title II routing and/or title XVI routing, as applicable, when closing the case in ARPS.
+For paper cases, DCA will mail the claim(s) file to the following address:

 Special Review Cadre